Azure/portaldocs/portal-sdk/generated/design-patterns-step-wizard.md

 <a name="step-wizard-for-developers-tips-and-tricks"></a>
 ### Tips and tricks
+* MsPortalFx Wizard view-models are now obsolete and cannot be used anymore; however, one could emulate the same design with the [Fx TabControl](https://ms.portal.azure.com/?Microsoft_Azure_Playground=mpac#blade/Microsoft_Azure_Playground/ControlsIndexBlade/TabControl_create_Playground)
 * Set a maximimum width of 700px for the page area that contains input fields
 * Set the spacing between the items in the footer is 12px
 * To show the labels and input field on the same line, include your controls in a Section and set the leftLabelPosition option to true